Why designing for healthcare is the worst in the best way possible

 The development team was already on their way from the majority of the back-end tasks on to the front end tasks when I started.
 To add more pressure there was user testing scheduled just a few short months away.

 In trying to catch up with the dev team we took an agile approach to getting the job done.
 We decided to do the individual app features/sections in chunks.
 Which equated to about 3.5 rounds to get the design out the door.

 Note.
 I have a pet peeve with agile processes, if not planned properly.
 Designers try and create a system to work with as they flesh out the design, though, without the foresight of the whole product, they run into unforeseen hurdles which forces them to break their own set conventions or revisit them holistically.

 I wanted to take the directive of keeping the UI as autonomous as possible from either OS.
 Thinking many of the changes could be carried to both.
-This would also eliminate future effort in having a specific design for each.
-I did a good amount of research to find other apps that take the same initiative or are moving in that direction, some being: Duolingo, Dashlane, Gmail, and Acorns.
+This would also eliminate future effort in having a specific design and support for each.
+Several apps I found at the time taking that same initiative or were moving in that direction, some being: Duolingo, Dashlane, Gmail, and Acorns.

 Education and the power of pitch

 During the presentation to over 30 people, I walked through each design decision and the intention and hypotheses behind them.

 Overall there was minimal pushback and people were excited about the new design direction.

 They ended up liking it so much that we are taking everything we have done for Android and implementing it for iOS.